Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - acreage owners must provide their rural acreage owner certificate and expiry date

 Wholesale vendors must record every Schedule 1 or 2 pesticide sale.
-They must hold these records for 5 years and submit summaries to AEP on request.
+They must hold these records for 5 years and submit summaries to the Alberta government on request.
 Each record must include:

 - name and address of purchaser